JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

  - **Compilation.** Each binary is built on basis of some compilation available in the same target.
 The default value of this parameter depends on the binary type: `Test` binaries are based on the `test` compilation while other binaries - on the `main` compilation.
  - **Linker options.** Options passed to a system linker during binary building.
-One can use this setting to link against some native library.
+One can use this setting for linking against some native library.
  - **Output file name.** By default the output file name is based on binary name prefix or, if the name prefix isn't specified, on a project name.
  But it's possible to configure the output file name independently using the `baseName` property.
 Note that final file name will be formed by adding system-dependent prefix and postfix to this base name.
 E.g. a `libfoo.so` is produced for a Linux shared library with the base name `foo`.